 To learn more about these settings, see Manage sharing settings.

-Review your alert policies
+4. Set up and review your alert policies

 Alert policies are useful for tracking user and admin activities, potential malware threats, and data loss incidents in your business.
 Your subscription includes a set of default policies, but you can also create custom ones.
 For example, if you store an important file in SharePoint that you don't want anyone to share externally, you can create a notification that alerts you if someone does share it.